 I'm giving this song the same treatment as Star of the County Down, where the left-right, left-right open chords of the secondo part impart great ENERGY.

 And excitement!
-I was so surprised to hear a little boy shout, "This is fun!" last week after multiple repetitions of the chord pattern (while I played the simple melody).
-Haha - he even like the chords as a "solo".
+I was so surprised to hear a little boy shout, "This is fun!" after multiple repetitions of the chord pattern (while I played the simple melody).
+Haha - he even liked the chords as a "solo".
 His enthusiasm made me decide to try the same piece with other beginners, and they like it too.

 As you might expect, the slash marks are just rhythm indications for the chords.
 Kids will grasp this right away, especially if you point at each slash with pen, pencil, or finger as you move along.